catphish/openuav/README.md

                 stlink
 ```

+# Configurator

+The USB configurator can be used to configure the quad, and also to download blackbox
+logs.

+## Configuration

+You can view the current configuration by running `configurator get`.

+The commands to set configuration are a little cryptic.
+Use command `configurator set x y z`, where `x` is the
+categry number, `y` is the specific entry number, and `z` is the value to set.
+Please refer to the following file
+for the category and entry numbers: https://github.com/catphish/openuav/blob/master/configurator/usb.h

+## Black Box

+Data will be recorded to the black box any time the quad is armed and will continue until the memory
+is full (approx 10 minutes flight time).
+You can erase the black box with `configurator erase`.

+You can download the blackbox data with `configurator read > data.csv`.
+The CSV can be processed
+with any tool of your choosing but I find kst2 to be the best.

 # Basic Tuning Guide

 Tuning should be done in acro mode at a rate you are comfortable with.
 I use a rate